edkolev/promptline.vim/README.md

 The plugin has been tested in bash and zsh

+More screenshots can be found in the [wiki](https://github.com/edkolev/promptline.vim/wiki/Screenshots)

 #### Quick Start with airline installed

 1. In vim `:PromptlineSnapshot ~/.shell_prompt.sh airline`